 About Skin Cancer:

 Another contributing factor of skin cancer is solarium’s, a tanning unit that uses UV radiation to tan the skin.
 Research shows that people who use a tanning bed or solarium before the age of 35, have a 59 per cent greater risk of developing skin cancer than those who do not use solarium’s.
 In 2009, the International Agency of Research on Cancer (IARC) moved UV-emitting tanning beds (which emit UV radiation six times stronger than the midday sun) to its highest cancer risk category, labelling them as carcinogenic to humans.
-From January 1, 2015, solarium’s will be regulated and banned in every Australian State and Territory.
+From January 1, 2015, solariums have been regulated, with commercial solariums now banned every Australian State and Territory.

 When is the hottest part of your day?